lumc-python/day3-visualization-assignment/README.md

-# day3-visualization-assignment

-# Histogram of GC content
+# Distribution of GC Content in DNA Sequences

 ## The Task